-Thinning, if it’s vegetables or fruit, is the hardest job for a gardener.
+Thinning, if it’s vegetables (like thinning carrots) or fruit, is the hardest job for a gardener.

 Your heart is aching when you pull or pick what looks like a perfectly good veggie or fruit.
 But as much as it’s painful, even a gardener with the tiniest amount of experience will tell you that thinning is absolutely necessary.